mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

   - The :code:`IBatchPresenter` is then added to the :code:`MainWindowPresenter`'s list of child presenters.

 The :code:`MainWindowPresenter` therefore creates, and owns, the :code:`BatchPresenter`, but does not need to know its concrete type.
 In turn, the :code:`BatchPresenterFactory` creates the child :code:`EventPresenter` and injects this into the :code:`BatchPresenter`, also without knowing the child's concrete type.
+As mentioned in the `Dependency inversion`_ section, this helps testability by allowing us to replace the real dependencies with mock objects.

 Testing
 -------